TheOdinProject/curriculum/javascript/react-js/router.md

 In this lecture we are going to learn a little bit about routing in React.
 Up until now we have only written one-page applications.
 Once your application has multiple pages, you need to set up a reliable routing system.
 This is to handle the component or page that should be rendered when navigating to a certain route.
 For this we are going to use a package called `react-router-dom`.

+### Learning Outcomes
+By the end of this lesson, you should be able to:

+- Explain how you add page routing to a React project
+- Explain the core three components of React Router

+### React Router

 Let's go through it step by step.
 First of all, create a new project using `create-react-app` and get rid of the boilerplate code as you already learned in previous lessons.
 (Just leave the index.js and the App.js files)

 Once you've done that, let's create a new file called `Profile.js` inside the src directory, and add a basic functional component to it, which just contains an `h1` element.